AkshuDev/PHardwareITK/README.md

 2. GUI Toolkit

 The GUI Toolkit is a cross-platform toolkit that allows developers to create complex graphical user interfaces from scratch.
-It supports multiple UI frameworks including OpenGL, SDL2.
+It supports multiple UI frameworks including OpenGL, SDL2, and a native PheonixIon framework.
 The toolkit is fully customizable and provides advanced functionality for creating modern applications.

-It is under development and renderGUI.pyx has to be compiled by GCC/Clang and Cython.
-Instead for the time, use gui_sdl.py (phardwareitk.GUI.gui).
-The functions inside gui_sdl and renderGUI are supposed to make the process easy, but it is still under development.
-Hence, you can still use SDL and OpenGL functions to do whatever you want unlike PyQT5 and Tkinter.
-This toolkit provides all the functions in SDL2 and OpenGL.
+Pheonix Ion is a PHardwareITK native framework and currently is under heavy development.

 Key features:

 Full cross-platform support (Linux, Windows, macOS). \
 Highly customizable and extensible components. \
-Multiple backend support (OpenGL, SDL2).
+Multiple backend support (OpenGL, SDL2, PheonixIon).

 3. PLTEC